DHd-Verband/DHd-Abstracts-2020/README.md

 All contributions are published on zenodo: https://zenodo.org/communities/dhd/?page=1&size=20

-All the pre-processing scripts of all individual contributions will be available on GitHub soon.
+- Scripts for the creation of metadata for the abstracts: https://github.com/reborg789/zenodup
+- Scripts for the creation of individual PDF-files: https://github.com/PatrickHelling/DHd_BoA-separated

-Scripts for the automatic upload and publication on Zenodo of all individual contributions: https://github.com/cceh/zenodup Scripts for the creation of individual PDF-files: https://github.com/PatrickHelling/DHd_BoA-separated
+- Scripts for the automatic upload and publication on Zenodo of all individual contributions: https://github.com/cceh/zenodup

 # Documentation package_DHd2020.csv